Illinois Compiled Statutes

 (r) The system shall be fully accessible so as to permit blind or

-visually impaired voters as well as physically disabled voters
+visually impaired voters as well as voters with physical disabilities

 to exercise their right to vote in private and without